by Ted Halpern

 I say this tongue-in-cheek, because it’s not as if you should stay married for financial reasons—but there is no question that divorce can throw a huge wrench into your financial life.
 For example, say you divorce at age 40, and need to divide up half your assets.
 At that point, you have just two doubling periods before age 60.
 You will be 50 by the time you break-even, given that hypothetical 7% annual return, which you may or may not receive.

 Unless you’re a lottery winner, you didn't get to your current income level by pure chance or luck.
 It probably took a lot of time, discipline and hard work to get to where you are in your career.
 The same is true of investments—it’s a long-term, disciplined process that should not depend on factors outside your control (like a certain stock outperforming).
 So if a particular investment “opportunity” crosses your path that promises the moon and seems way far out of the norm, it’s likely not an investment worth making.
 Save gambling for the casino, not your future financial security.

 4. Don’t sell the gas station.

-If you have a main source of income, don’t sell it before having a concept of what you'll do next.
+If you have a main source of income, don’t sell it before having any idea of what you'll do next.
 Unfortunately, I have seen more than one person make millions in their business, cash out, spend it all, and then find themselves trying to build anew from square one.
 There’s no fuel left in the tank.
 It is a hard thing to start from scratch in mid-life or later in life, especially if other setbacks occur along the way.
 So if you have a reliable source of income, maintain that ‘gas station.’
 Use it to fill up your tank, and if you want to drive around town looking for other opportunities, you will have the security of knowing you have a backup source of fuel.

 5. Don’t spend out of boredom or stress.